 Students can join the NSU Students for Prevention, Intervention, and Response to Emergencies (NSPIRE) group.
-For more information on NSPIRE, contact Jessica DaCosta at firstname.lastname@example.org.
+For more information about NSPIRE, contact Jessica DaCosta at firstname.lastname@example.org.

 Anyone can participate in the "Out of Darkness Walk" which is a community event in support of suicide prevention at Nova Southeastern University and attend other events listed on the events page.
 Those interested in suicide prevention can also join the American Association of Suicidology.
 Find more resources here.

 If you think someone is suicidal, do not leave him or her alone.
 Help the person seek immediate assistance from his or her doctor, mental health walk-in clinic or the nearest hospital emergency room, or call 911.
 Eliminate access to firearms or other potential tools for suicide, including access to medications.

 NSU Weapons Policy

 Please be aware that NSU has a very strict weapons policy and does not permit anything that could be considered a weapon on campus.
 This is in contrast to Florida law and is strictly enforced on NSU’s campus.

 Going with someone to a counselor often helps.
 If the person won't listen to you, you may need to talk to someone who might influence him or her.
 Saving a life is more important than violating a confidence.

 We believe that suicide prevention is up to all of us!
 It is important that everyone who is in a position to notice the early warning signs of suicidal behavior learns how to intervene and how to access help.
 Parents, families, and friends, of course, play an important role, but they may need the help of others to recognize suicidal behaviors.